rack/rack/README.md

 frameworks, and web application into a single method call.

 The exact details of this are described in the [Rack Specification], which all Rack applications should conform to.
+Browse the [Documentation] for more information.

 ## Version support